hj-n/zadu/README.md

 ```

 The MLX preview accelerates Euclidean distance matrices, condensed pair
-distances, stable full/inverse rankings, exact stable neighbor prefixes, and
+distances, explicit stable full/inverse rankings, exact stable neighbor prefixes,
-Topographic Product's stable-kNN tables.
-A distance matrix already produced by
+and Topographic Product's stable-kNN tables.
+A distance matrix already produced
-MLX is shared with dependent ranking work through unified memory instead of
+by MLX is shared with dependent work through unified memory instead of being
+copied back to the device.
+The paired selected-rank reduction currently falls
-being copied back to the device.
-Unsupported derived statistics and geodesic
+back to the bounded NumPy implementation; unsupported derived statistics and
-resources fall back individually to NumPy/SciPy/FAISS; each choice and fallback
+geodesic resources likewise fall back individually.
+Each choice and fallback
 reason is recorded per resource.
 Importing or using the default package does not
 import MLX.